-in 5.1.2.1 as follows:
+Modify the discovery process in 5.1.2.1 based on the use of MeshID instead of MeshRootAdress as follows:

-5.1.2.1 Service discovery procedure
+5.1.2.1 Mesh discovery procedure

 A device wishing to join an L2R mesh should associate with the PAN upon which the L2R mesh is built beforehand.
 The association procedure to a PAN is described in IEEE Std 802.15.4.

+If short addressing is used in the discovered L2R mesh and the device does not have a short address assigned yet, but short address assignment is not managed by a higher layer, then the device should perform the short address assignment procedure described in 5.1.2.5.
+As the maximum macResponseWaitTime allowed between an Association Request frame and an Association Response frame at the MAC sublayer does not provide enough time to request a short address to the PAN coordinator over multiple hops, short address assignment is conducted after association to the PAN.The L2R mesh discovery procedure is summarized in Figure 5.

 Figure 5—Message sequence chart to discover an L2R mesh

 The next higher layer of a joining device invokes the L2RLME-PAN-SCAN.request primitive to request the broadcast of an enhanced beacon request (EBR) with an L2R Discovery (L2R-D) IE where the Content field is omitted.
 The L2R-D IE is defined in 6.1.1.
 The scan procedure is performed on the channels indicated in L2RLME-PAN-SCAN.request primitive.
-The L2R-D IE is sent in an EBR with the Destination PAN Identifier and the Destination Address fields set to 0xffff to discover all the existing L2R meshes.
+The next higher layer indicates which L2R mesh it wishes to join with the parameter MeshID of the primitive.
+The L2R-D IE is sent in an EBR with the Destination PAN Identifier and the Destination Address fields set to 0xffff.
 The L2RLME-PAN-SCAN.request primitive is described in 7.1.1.1.